 U.S. federal and state laws and regulations that pertain to the Illustration Actuary’s actuarial services.

-Relevant state specific laws, regulations, regulatory authority and rules regarding the illustration of life insurance NGEs.
+Relevant state-specific laws, regulations, regulatory authority and rules regarding the illustration of life insurance NGEs.

 Familiarity with all applicable statutory Actuarial Guidelines related to the illustrations which are being certified, and